 In 2012 Rob created his first ensemble work ‘MEITHEAL’.
 He has since created ‘FREAGRA | A Blurred Expanse’ in 2016 and he is currently creating the Trilogy ‘A Glimpse of Flesh and Blood’ which re-imagines rituals of death, life and birth amongst the Gaels on the north-western edge of Europe.
 The first work ‘ENDLING’ looks to funerary rites, while ‘Strawboys’ is a celebration of life.
 He collaborates regularly with Irish Artist Laura Murphy, having co-created ‘Wunderbar’ in 2014 and ‘You and Me, and You’ in 2016.

-He also works in dance for screen, creating Strange Attractors dance film with film-maker Marie Liden, as well as choreographing scenes and opening credits for the internationally acclaimed TV series Outlander.
+He was the Director and Choreographer for Glasgow Youth Dance Company until 2016, creating numerous works.
+He also works in dance-on-screen, having choreographed scenes and opening credits for the internationally acclaimed TV series Outlander.
 In 2010 he was assistant choreographer at the Handover Ceremony of the Commonwealth Games at New Delhi, India.